 A neat little point of interest: once winter comes around, in pre-pandemic times – and hopefully again late this year – the promenade is transformed!
 Lace up your skates and take a twirl on CF Shops at Don Mills’ very own skating oval.
 Forgot your skates?
 They’ve Skate Shack has you covered, with skate and helmet rentals and skate sharpening!

-How convenient to have Shop At Don Mills in your 'hood, and be part of the urban lifestyle this north Toronto community has built!!
-Enjoyable retail therapy awaits the owner of this 2 bedroom suite at 75 Wynford Heights Crescent, which we call: 'Easy, Breezy Living On Wynford Heights Crescent In Reputable Wynford Place' - NOW SOLD!
+How convenient to have Shop At Don Mills in your ‘hood, and be part of the urban lifestyle this north Toronto community has built!!
+75 Wynford Heights Crescent is a fab condominium, and we recently SOLD this unit in the complex: ‘Easy, Breezy Living On Wynford Heights Crescent In Reputable Wynford Place‘!

 Questions?
 Want to book a private viewing?
 Contact James Ormston at email@example.com!

 Did you know the experience of owning a home extends far beyond the walls of your residence; including its community and support infrastructure; and its accessibility to amenities that enhance your health and well-being?